Hot Weather Ahead? Here’s How to Stay Cool This Summer

 Take a Dip

 Water is one of the fastest ways to cool down.
-If you don’t have access to a pool, consider visiting a local lake or water park—or keep it simple by soaking your feet in a tub or playing in the sprinkler.
+If you don’t have access to a pool, consider visiting a local lake or water park.
+Or you can keep it simple by soaking your feet in a tub or playing in the sprinkler.
 Even a quick rinse in cool water can offer instant relief.

 Hang Out in Cooler Rooms